-Reactive arthritis is also known as a seronegative spondyloarthropathy.
-The seronegative spondyloarthropathies are a group of disorders that can cause inflammation throughout the body, especially in the spine.
+Reactive arthritis is a type of "spondyloarthritis" a group of disorders that can cause inflammation throughout the body, especially in the spine.
 (Examples of other disorders in this group include psoriatic arthritis, ankylosing spondylitis, and the kind of arthritis that sometimes accompanies inflammatory bowel disease.)

 In many patients, reactive arthritis is triggered by an infection in the bladder, the urethra, or, in women, the vagina (the urogenital tract) that is often transmitted through sexual contact.
 This form of the disorder is sometimes called genitourinary or urogenital reactive arthritis.
 Another form of reactive arthritis is caused by an infection in the intestinal tract from eating food or handling substances that are contaminated with bacteria.
 This form of arthritis is sometimes called enteric or gastrointestinal reactive arthritis.

 The symptoms of reactive arthritis usually last several months, although symptoms can return or develop into a long-term disease in a small percentage of people.